 You can learn more about each presentation and watch individual videos by finding the topic you are interested in from the menu below.
 The views and opinions expressed

 in these videos are those of the presenter.
 They do not necessarily reflect the department or its work.
 These videos feature optional closed captions.

-Presenters: Pandora Hope (Bureau of Meteorology), Murray Peel (University of Melbourne), Francis Chiew (CSIRO), Geoff Steendam (DELWP), and Grace Mitchell (DELWP)
+Presenters: Pandora Hope (Bureau of Meteorology), Murray Peel (University of Melbourne), Francis Chiew (CSIRO), Geoff Steendam (DEECA), and Grace Mitchell (DEECA)

 Length: 57 min (inc. Q&A)

 Topic: Victoria’s Water in a Changing Climate research overview and panel

 Video transcript: Download here (DOCX, 40.0 KB)

 Join the research team leaders behind the Victorian Water and Climate Initiative (VicWaCI) for a session about our recently-released report — Victoria's Water in a Changing Climate.
 Each will give a run-down of their organisation’s work before being joined by Geoff Steendam of DELWP’s Hydrology and Climate Science team who manage and oversee VicWaCI.
 There is also an introduction from DELWP Executive Director Grace Mitchell.

 Dr Pandora Hope is a Principal Research Scientist at the Bureau of Meteorology and leads the Bureau's contribution involvement in the Victorian Water and Climate Initiative.
 Her research is focussed on understanding the drivers of climate extremes, variability and change from a weather perspective.
 She is particularly interested in southern Australian rainfall change and their implications.
 Dr Hope is also a lead author on the current assessment for the Intergovernmental Panel on Climate Change (IPCC).